-Many international students possess Driver licenses issued at their home country.
+Many international students possess a driver license issued in their home country.

-Here is some information how to exchange your driver’s license once you arrive.
+Here is some information how to exchange yours once you arrive.

 - You must pass a vision test, knowledge test, and driving test.

-- An Out-of-Country license may be valid or expired.
+- An Out-of-Country driving permit may be valid or expired.
 The license cannot be suspended.

 - If licensed for less than 18 months, you will be issued a Maryland Provisional License.

 - If you have never been licensed in the U.S., you must complete a 3-Hour Drug & Alcohol Education Program.